navaricardo/hiring-senior-frontend/README.md

 - [ ] Invoice must show total amount in USD.
 Connect with the exchange rates API of your preference.

 We handle a lot of currency conversions and money transactions on a day-to-day basis, so we will pay close attention to how you handle this.
 No need to code anything for the backend, you can use any client-side storage to store the info.
-This is NOT a Design role, so there are no specific design requirements, feel free to own it.
+This is not a design role, so there are no specific design requirements, feel free to own it.
 Although this is not a design position, it is very important that you can translate design files (PSD, Figma, etc.) into code (HTML/CSS).

 #### Extra credit features
 - [ ] Create at least one test for your code.